GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/05.641-650/06.This-Is-My-Father's-World/docs.md

 ---
+title: |
-title: 646.
-This Is My Father's World
+    646. This Is My Father's World - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 646.
+This Is My Father's World.
+This is my Father's world, and to my listening ears all nature sings, and round me rings the music of the spheres.
+This is my Father's world: I rest me in the thought of rocks and trees, of skies and seas; his hand the wonders wrought.
+    keywords:  |
-    keywords: Church Hymnal, This Is My Father's World, This is my Father's world,
+        Church Hymnal 1941, adventhymnals, advent hymnals, This Is My Father's World, This is my Father's world.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 646. THIS IS MY FATHER'S WORLD
+####  Church Hymnal 1941,

 ```txt
 1.